WHYAMERICASUCKS.COM

 In February 2026, AP reported that a federal judge ordered the government to return three families protected by the family-separation settlement after finding their recent deportations relied on 'lies, deception and coercion.'
 The judge said the families should have remained in the United States under the settlement's protections.

 AP reported in May 2025 that Miller publicly promoted a special refugee track for white South Africans while the administration had paused most other refugee operations.
-That was not just a bureaucratic oddity.
-It showed how selective compassion could be when filtered through the administration's ideology.

 By early 2026 the detention machine had already surged